DesignSafe-CI/training-OpenSees-on-DesignSafe/Docs_MD/SLURM_Input.md

 Specifies the **storage system** where job results will be saved after execution.

-- Defaults to `designsafe.storage.default` or another predefined system.
+- Defaults to *designsafe.storage.default* (MyData) or another predefined system.
 - Best left at the default value unless you have specific storage needs.

 :::